Skip to main content

 The Australian Government is responding to the Public Safety Mobile Broadband (PSMB) Review conducted in 2022 by providing leadership to expedite the delivery of a PSMB capability across all Australian states and territories.

-The Australian Government’s response to this Review includes investing $10.1 million over the next two years to establish a Taskforce to take forward the recommendations of the Review and drive the delivery of a national PSMB capability.
+The Australian Government’s response to this Review included investing $10.1 million over the 2023-24 and 2024-25 financial years to establish and fund the operations of a Taskforce to take forward the recommendations of the Review and drive the delivery of a national PSMB capability.

 This is a critical step in advancing the national PSMB program.